nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

    * It is not defined when the target is Thingy:91.

    .. note::
-      This pin is used as output GPIO and configured as *Active Low*.
-      By default, the application sets this GPIO as *Inactive High*.
+      This pin is configured to be active low, so it will be high when inactive.

 .. _CONFIG_SLM_INDICATE_TIME: